IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 ## Flow

-This flow seems crowded.
-Can we not have the registration part in architecture (we can have it in code and demo).
-Or we can cover 1/2/3/4 all in one bullet point.
-Let's discuss this.

 1. User registers for a policy on the portal.
 2. User data is stored in the database and policy details are sent to user’s phone number in an SMS through Twilio Messaging API.